Acupuncture may improve the success rate of IVF.

 There is lots of research that supports the role of acupuncture and traditional Chinese medicine in improving the outcomes of IVF.
 Below is a summary of the findings of two meta-analyses that collectively include 41 randomised trials and thousands of patients.

-In a systematic review and meta-analysis by Shen C et al. (2015) the authors evaluated 21 randomized studies that included 5,500 patients with the aim of determining the impact of acupuncture treatment during IVF.
+In the systematic review and meta-analysis by Shen C et al. (2015) the authors evaluated 21 randomized studies that included 5,500 patients with the aim of determining the impact of acupuncture treatment during IVF.
 They concluded that acupuncture significantly improved the outcome of IVF when performed before and after the procedure.
 Another meta-analysis by Huijuan Cao et al. (2013) sought to investigate the effectiveness of traditional Chinese medicine in improving IVF.
 The systematic review included 20 randomised trials of a large number of couples in the UK and China.
 The results of the study showed that a combination of traditional Chinese medicine and IVF improved the success of IVF.

 So, it’s clear that acupuncture treatment is a worthwhile treatment which may increase the success rate of IVF.
 For best results, consult an acupuncturist a few weeks before the procedure.
 Call us now to book your initial consultation.